 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

-Gabon is a former French colony located on the west coast of Africa, bordering the Atlantic Ocean and Equatorial Guinea, Republic of Congo and Cameroun.
-The country covers an area of 267 667 km2 for a total population of approximately 1.7 million, with a third of them living in the capital city Libreville.
-The official languages are French and Bantou.
-The life expectancy in the country is at 62 years old.
-The climate condition of the country is mainly tropical, very hot and humid, with narrow coastal plain.
+Gaining independence in 1960 Gabon is a former French colony; located on the west coast of Africa bordering Equatorial Guinea, Republic of Congo and Cameroon.
+The country covers an area of 267,667 m² for a total population of 1.803 718 million with a third of them living in the capital city Libreville.
+The official language is French and Bantou Group language.
+The life expectancy in the country is 65/67 years old.
+The climate condition of the country is mainly tropical, very hot and humid, with a range of terrestrial typologies including a narrow coastal plain; hilly interior; savannah in the east and south.
 Gabon is rich in mineral and natural resources which are petroleum, natural gas, diamond, indium, manganese, uranium, gold, timber, iron ore and hydropower.

-Gabon is the fifth largest oil producer in Africa, and together with timber, and other mineral reserves they form the backbone of the economy.
-According to the World Bank report, in 2015, the oil sector accounted for 70% of export, 20% of GDP, and 40% of budget revenue.
-Nevertheless, the recent decline in the price of crude oil has affected the country’s future economic focus and it was forced to cut down its budget provision.
+Gabon is the fifth largest oil producer in Africa, in conjunction with timber and other mineral reserves they form the backbone of the economy.
+According to the World Bank report, in the past 5 years the oil sector on average has accounted for 80% of exports, 45 of GDP and 60% of budget revenue.
+As a result of this economic reliance on the oil sector the decline in the price of crude oil has affected the country’s future economic focus and it was forced to cut down its budget provision.

 Access to Finance